Writing A Successful Personal Statement

-The online application form contains very specific instructions about what you should include in your personal statement, even providing a bullet pointed list of what is needed.
+The personal statement is part of the initial criteria; the minimum that you are required to meet at the initial application stage.
+Very specific instructions are given about what you should include in your personal statement, even providing a bullet pointed list of what is needed.
 It might sound obvious – but you need to include everything in this list – if you miss anything then your application will be rejected.
 At the same time, you don’t want to make your personal statement sound wooden by simply following lists – always make sure that what you are writing flows well and sounds natural.

 It could be well worth printing off the application instructions and ticking off each point to make sure that you have covered everything.
 If a candidate looks like they haven’t followed instructions then it puts their application in a very bad light.